ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

  f = (i < bound); ;; check if more than 64 seconds have elapsed after the expiration }
 ```

+To understand this better, let’s use the number `1625918400` as an example of a timestamp.
+Its binary representation (with the left-handed addition of zeros for 32 bits) is 01100000111010011000101111000000.
+By performing a 32 bit bitwise left shift, the result is 32 zeros at the end of the binary representation of our number.

 To better understand this, let’s use the number `1625918400` as an example of a timestamp.
 Its binary representation (with 32 bits, padded with zeros on the left) is `01100000111010011000101111000000`.
 By performing a 32-bit left shift, we add 32 zeros to the end of the binary representation of our number.